The Long Dark: Early access

 Following a period of alpha access exclusive to backers of the crowdfunding campaign, a version of the game featuring only its sandbox-style survival mode was released on Steam Early Access in September 2014 for Windows.
 It later arrived on Linux in November 2015.
 Early impressions from critics were generally favorable, but noted the incomplete nature of the game.

-Leif Johnson, writing for PC Gamer in June 2014 felt that the game's small unchanging map rewarded route memorisation whereas the game was most engaging when allowing the player to discover its systems.
-Andy Kelly, writing for the same publication a month later, praised the atmosphere, highlighting the art style, sound design and lighting.
-Kelly felt that the game's "focus on atmosphere and environmental survival" made it "[stand] out in an increasingly crowded genre".
-Also at PC Gamer Martin Musgrave wrote that The Long Dark made for one of the greatest survival games to date.
+Leif Johnson, writing for PC Gamer in June 2014, felt that the game's small, unchanging map rewarded route memorisation, and the game was most engaging when allowing the player to discover things for themselves.
+Andy Kelly, writing for the same publication a month later, praised the atmosphere, highlighting the art style, sound design, and lighting.
+Kelly felt that the game's "focus on atmosphere and environmental survival" made it "[stand] out in an increasingly crowded genre."

-At GameSpot, Shaun McInnis had similar thoughts, seeing that while the survival genre was becoming ever more crowded, The Long Dark was "one of the few games in this genre focused on capturing the solitary wonder of fighting to staying alive in the brutal wilderness".
-John Walker, writing at Rock, Paper, Shotgun in August 2014, enjoyed the game and found it "impressively full of things to do", but felt that the accelerated passage of time detracted from the realism.
-In an early access review for GameSpot in October 2014, Nick Capozzoli too criticised unrealistic systems, noting that one should not need "a dozen energy bars and a pound of venison to sustain yourself day-to-day" and that "a crowbar [shouldn't] lose half its integrity after being used to pry open a couple lockers".
+At GameSpot, Shaun McInnis had similar thoughts, saying that while the survival genre was becoming more crowded, The Long Dark was "one of the few games in this genre focused on capturing the solitary wonder of fighting to staying alive in the brutal wilderness."
+John Walker, writing for Rock, Paper, Shotgun in August 2014, enjoyed the game and found it "impressively full of things to do," but felt that the accelerated passage of time detracted from the realism.
+In an early access review for GameSpot, Nick Capozzoli also criticised unrealistic elements, noting that one should not need "a dozen energy bars and a pound of venison to sustain yourself day-to-day" and that "a crowbar [shouldn't] lose half its integrity after being used to pry open a couple lockers."
 Instead of stretching his resources as a survivalist would, he felt "like an insatiable force that roves through the environment, picking it clean."
-Like Johnson, he criticised the limited area given to explore.
+Like Johnson, he criticized the limited area given to explore.
 With an update later that October, Hinterland doubled the size of the playable area, and expanded it again in February 2015 to bring the size of the game world to 25 km^{2}.

-Wired writer Matt Peckham labelled The Long Dark a "troubling yet beautiful gem", and joined IGN columnist Lucy O'Brien in recognizing the game's beautiful artistic vision, with O'Brien noting that "Developer Hinterland has gone to great lengths to make the world itself a beautiful place to explore".
+Wired writer Matt Peckham labelled The Long Dark a "troubling yet beautiful gem," and joined IGN columnist Lucy O'Brien in recognizing the game's beautiful artistic vision, with O'Brien noting that "developer Hinterland has gone to great lengths to make the world itself a beautiful place to explore."